 Preparing for an appointment

-While you may initially consult your family physician, he or she may refer you to a specialist, depending on which of your organ systems is affected by the infection.
-For example, a dermatologist specializes in skin conditions, while a cardiologist treats heart disorders.
+While you may initially consult your family doctor, he or she may refer you to a specialist, depending on which of your organs is affected by the infection.
+For example, he or she may refer you to a doctor trained in skin conditions (dermatologist) or a doctor trained in heart conditions (cardiologist).

 What you can do